kjlj/scRNA-seq_VDJ/docs/igblast_setup.md

 rm ncbi_human_c_genes.tar
 ```

-Note, these are already in BLAST database format so ready to use with `IgBLAST` so nothing further to do.
+Note, these are already in BLAST database format and are ready to use with `IgBLAST`.

-This database doesn't include the TR constant regions, so these need to be obtained from IMGT using the cut&paste method:
+The database from NCBI doesn't include the TR constant regions.
+These need to be obtained from IMGT using a cut&paste method:
 ```
 #navigate to the references directory
 cd ~/data/apps/ncbi-igblast-1.21.0/references/